Praqma/helmsman/docs/desired_state_specification.md

 - username   : the username to be used for kubectl credentials.
 - password   : an environment variable name (starting with `$`) where your password is stored.
 Get the password from your k8s admin or consult k8s docs on how to get/set it.
-- clusterURI : the URI for your cluster API or an environment variable containing the URI.
+- clusterURI : the URI for your cluster API or the name of an environment variable (starting with `$`) containing the URI.
 - serviceAccount: the name of the service account to use to initiate helm.
 This should have enough permissions to allow Helm to work and should exist already in the cluster.
 More details can be found in [helm's RBAC guide](https://github.com/kubernetes/helm/blob/master/docs/rbac.md)

 Example: